cal-itp/data-infra/docs/analytics_examples/new_tutorial.md

 Queries can use the `isin` and take lists, as well as unpack lists.
 This nifty trick can keep the code clean.

 Tables used:
-1. `tbl.view.transitstacks`: some NTD related data, with each row being an operator 1.
+1. `view.transitstacks`: some NTD related data, with each row being an operator
+1. `gtfs_schedule_fact_daily_feed_stops`: stops associated with daily feed, subset to particular day
+1. `views.gtfs_schedule_dim_stops`: lat/lon for all stops, need to subset to interested stops

 Here, the `transitstacks` table is filtered down to interested counties and certain columns.
 Using `isin` and unpacking a list (asterisk) is a quick way to do this.